 Blogger Susan P, writing on the International Bipolar Foundation website, suggests that there may be "some excitement inside that our lie is believed."

-A person with bipolar disorder can experience the world differently from other people.
-Blogger, Gabe Howard, writing on the BPHope website, notes that people with bipolar disorder may lie to "fit in," because expressing their true emotions makes them seem strange to others.
+Blogger Gabe Howard, writing on the online community BPHope website, notes that people with bipolar disorder may lie to "fit in," because expressing their true emotions makes them seem strange to others.

-Voicing their true feelings, says Howard, may invite criticism that they are faking, being overdramatic, or seeking attention.
+Voicing their true feelings, says Howard, may invite criticism that people with bipolar disorder are faking, being overdramatic, or seeking attention.

 When a person with bipolar disorder regularly exaggerates their stories, it may be that this is how they remember them.